-We operate through our operating company, Banglalink Digital Communications Limited ("BDCL") and our brand "banglalink" in Bangladesh.
+We operate through our operating company, Banglalink Digital Communications Limited ("BDCL") with our brand "banglalink" in Bangladesh.
 On February 19, 2018, BDCL acquired a 4G/LTE license for US\$1.2 million in order to launch a high-speed data network.
-Following the rollout of the 4G/LTE network, the number of data customers has grown rapidly, which positively affects ARPU as the use of the internet grows, with improving data speed presenting a significant opportunity for mobile operators in Bangladesh to increase their market shares in significant urban centers.
+Following the rollout of 4G/LTE network, BDCL's data customers as well as data usage have grown rapidly, which contributed to an increase in BDCL's data revenue and ARPU.

 The telecommunications market in Bangladesh is largely comprised of prepaid customers.
-As of December 31, 2019, approximately 94% of our customers in Bangladesh were on prepaid plans.
+As of December 31, 2020, approximately 94% of our customers were on prepaid plans.